EricLBuehler/trc/README.md

 To soundly implement thread safety `Trc<T>` does not itself implement [`Send`] or [`Sync`].
 However, `SharedTrc<T>` does, and it is the only way to safely send a `Trc<T>` across threads.
 See `SharedTrc` for it's API, which is similar to that of `Weak`.

-`Trc` will automatically compile to use either locks or atomics, depending on the system. `Trc` is fully compatible with `no_std`.
+`Trc` will automatically compile to use either locks or atomics, depending on the system.

 ## Examples